Fermionic S-matrix and cosmological correlators: T-violation at O(H): Fermionic examples

-At this point, $\gamma^\nu$ are not usual Dirac matrices but related to them given by $\gamma^\mu = \tns{e}{^\mu_a}\gamma^a$, where $\gamma^a$ are the usual Minkowski space Dirac matrices and $\tns{e}{^\mu_a}$ are called frame fields.
+At this point, $\gamma^\nu$ are the curved space gamma matrices, not the usual Dirac gamma matrices.
+The curved space versions are related to the flat space ones by $\gamma^\mu = \tns{e}{^\mu_a}\gamma^a$, where $\gamma^a$ are the usual flat space Dirac gamma matrices and $\tns{e}{^\mu_a}$ are the frame fields.
 More details are given in (\ref{dirac field quantization}).
 In de Sitter we have the relation $\tensor{e}{^\mu_a} = -\tau H \tns{\delta}{^\mu_a}$.
 All Dirac matrices with a Latin index are the usual Dirac matrices.
 Therefore, in de Sitter the net interacting action in $3 + 1 $ spacetime dimensions is given by

 We now do the rescaling of fields, $ \{\bar\psi_{\nu_\ell} , \psi_\ell, \pi^+\} \rightarrow (-\tau H)^{3/2} \{\bar\psi_{\nu_\ell} , \psi_\ell, \pi^+\}.$ The Lagrangian is given by,

 Using this, we can write the S-matrix element for the pion decay process, using the LSZ scheme, which is (spin labels are suppressed for clarity).